the-sudipta/itransition/task_optional_1/README.md

 1. Upload the **source code file** (only one file).
 2. Record a **video or screenshots** showing:
-   - Running language A file and redirecting output to language B
+   - Running language A file and generating B
-   - Running language B file and getting back original code
+   - Running language B file and getting back A
-   - Final `diff` or comparison of input vs. output
+   - Final `diff` or comparison of input vs. output (should be identical)

 3. Submit the video/screenshots + code to:
    📧 `p.lebedev@itransition.com`

 ---